dimforge/ncollide/docs/collision_detection_pipeline.md

 # Collision detection pipeline

-While detecting contacts between only two objects might be useful, we are often interested to work with complex scenes involving thousands of objects that may move.
-Iterating through each pair of object and testing each of them for intersection is a $O(n^2)$ process which is not practicable in real-time.
+While detecting proximities and computing contacts between only two objects might be useful to compute their immediate interactions, we often work with complex scenes involving thousands of objects instead.
+Iterating through each pair of object and testing each of them for intersection is a
+$\mathcal{O}(n^2)$ process where $n$ is the number of objects.
+This is obviously not practicable in real-time.

-To avoid this, the collision detection pipeline is usually decomposed into two
-steps: the [broad phase](../contact_determination/broad_phase.html) and the [narrow phase](../contact_determination/narrow_phase.html).
-The first one is aware of the position of every object (i.e. not only two) so it can use spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs.
-The second phase iterates on all those pairs and performs the exact contact determination.
-Note that the two objects paired by the broad phase may not actually be in contact (_false positives_).
-On the other hand, a broad phase is guaranteed not to produce _false
-negatives_: two interfering objects are guaranteed to be paired.
+To overcome this issue, **ncollide** implements a collision detection pipeline decomposed into two stages: the [broad phase](#broad-phase) and the [narrow phase](#narrow-phase).
+The broad phase has a global knowledge of the position of every object simultaneously so it can use spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs very efficiently: $\mathcal{O}(n \log(n))$ time in average or even $\mathcal{O}(1)$ if time coherence is high.
+Then the narrow phase iterates on those pairs individually and performs the exact contact determination.
+Note that some objects paired by the broad phase may not actually be in contact (_false positives_) as it only performs approximate tests.
+On the other hand, a broad phase is guaranteed not to produce any _false negative_: two interfering objects are always guaranteed to be paired and reported to the narrow phase.

 # Broad phase